How Improbable is banking on Midwinter’s Scavengers to prove its game platform

 Improbable’s networking technologies expanded what Holmes’ team could put inside a game.
 The game will run on the PC and consoles, and it’s being built with the Unreal Engine for SpatialOS, as Epic Games and Improbable integrated their efforts tightly.

-Holmes, former Halo franchise creative director and former 343 Industries studio lead, said that Scavengers takes advantage of Improbable’s SpatialOS in a variety of ways.
+Holmes, a former Halo franchise creative director and 343 Industries studio lead, said that Scavengers takes advantage of Improbable’s SpatialOS in a variety of ways.
 It is a free-to-play action shooter where squads of three compete to survive and dominate in a hybrid of sandbox-style player-versus-environment and class-based player-versus-player game.
 The environment is like a sandbox world.

 The Midwinter team wanted to use technology that gave it headroom to design the game that it wanted.
 Three of the four founders came from Microsoft’s 343 Industries studio.
 On their last project, they had worked on Halo 5 and its multiplayer mode called Warzone.
 That mode had 24 players and 70 active AI or vehicles at any given time.